16 Great Reasons to Visit Brasov, Romania in 2025

 A little history

 First of all, it’s pronounced: Brashov.
 It’s also called Kronstadt in German or Corona in Latin.
-That means Crown City and it’s probably deriving from the old coat of arms of the city.
+That means Crown City, and it’s probably derived from the old coat of arms of the city.
 Etymology apart, Brașov is a very old city, with the oldest traces of settlements dating back to 9500 BCE.
 The construction of the city itself is said to have begun in 1023, with the first walls being built.

 Brașov, Piața Sfatului